Make An Impact! Join Our Team

 Jefferson County School District is committed to seeing every student realize their full potential while receiving a top-tier education.
 Our small Central Oregon community is rich in culture and beauty, providing some of the greatest assets Oregon has to offer.
 You’ll find breathtaking views, an abundance of outdoor activities and plenty of unique and enriching community events.
 It’s the perfect place to make an impact on the world, one student at a time.

-There are eight schools in our district:
+There are nine schools in our district:

 - Madras High School (9-12)